samhagman/flough/README.md

 ### Flough Events

-The `Flough` instance, once initialized, will emit two categories of events:
+The `Flough` instance, once initialized, will emit some events.

 1. `Flough` will emit all events that the [Kue queue](https://github.com/Automattic/kue#queue-events) would emit.